mtgjson/mtgjson-website/docs/data-models/booster/index.md

 # Booster

-The Booster Abstract Model describes the properties of how a [Set](/data-models/set/)'s booster pack may be constructed.
+The Booster Abstract Data Model describes the properties of how a [Set](/data-models/set/)'s booster pack may be constructed.

 - **Parent model:** [Set](/data-models/set/)
 - **Parent property:** `booster`